 1948~1954 solo exhibitions at Daejeon Culture Center, Donga gallery, and Seoul Hwashin department store and in Gwangju, Hongseong, Suwon, and Yesan.

-1948 worked as a head professor at the College of Fine Art in Hongik University
+1948 worked as head professor at the College of Fine Art in Hongik University

-1954 worked as a professor at the department of Oriental Painting at Sorabol Art College
+1954 worked as professor at the department of Oriental Painting at Sorabol Art College

 1957 displayed and at the Korean contemporary art exhibition (World house gallery, New York)

-displayed,, as the only artist of oriental painting at an exhibition for contemporary artists sponsored by Chosun Ilbo.
+His work was displayed, as the only oriental artist, at an exhibition for contemporary artists sponsored by Chosun Ilbo.

 1958 solo exhibition to celebrate his moving to France at the Central Public Relations Office in Seoul.

 1959 stayed in West Germany for one year with West Germany ambassador Hertz's help.